intbio/Confs/README.md

-# Personal Development notes for sutdents
+# Personal Development notes for students

 # Where to learn IT skills?